Life Insurance with Polyarteritis Nodosa.

 Can I qualify for life insurance if I’ve been diagnosed with Polyarteritis Nodosa?

-Yes, individual who have been diagnosed with Polyarteritis Nodosa can and often will be able to qualify for a traditional term or whole life insurance policy.
-The only problem is that simply knowing that someone has been diagnosed with this condition isn’t going to be enough information for a life insurance underwriter to be able to make his or her decision about your life insurance application.
+That simply knowing that someone has been diagnosed with this condition isn’t going to be enough information for a life insurance underwriter to be able to make his or her decision about your life insurance application.

 This is why…

-Prior to being approved for a tradition life insurance policy, one should expect to have to answer a series of medical questions and perhaps even allow an insurance company access to your medical records so that they can get a better understanding of your situation.
+Prior to being approved for a traditional life insurance policy, one should expect to have to answer a series of medical questions and perhaps even allow an insurance company access to your medical records so that they can get a better understanding of your situation.

 Why do life insurance companies care if I’ve been diagnosed with Polyarteritis Nodosa?